Two algorithms for a fully coupled and consistently macroscopic PDE-ODE system modeling a moving bottleneck on a road: Introduction

-\right. \ede with $y_0$ the position at initial time $t=0$ and $w\geq 0$ the velocity of the moving bottleneck.
-An example of $f$ and $w$ will be given in the next Section, see equations (\ref{vel_bus})-(\ref{flusso}).\\ It is well known that the function $\rho(t,\cdot)$ may be discontinuous, then solutions to both (\ref{lwr}) and (\ref{ode}) are to be intended in generalized sense.
+It is well known that the function $\rho(t,\cdot)$ may be discontinuous, then solutions to both (\ref{lwr}) and (\ref{ode}) are to be intended in generalized sense.
 The case of multiple moving bottlenecks will be also considered.

 \paragraph{Relevant literature.} Let us mention a few results related to our work.
 Modelling of vehicular traffic with fluid dynamic approach started with the seminal works of Lighthill and Whitham \cite{WL} and Richards \cite{RI}.
 The attention on this subject continued in the last years, both for the proposal of more accurate models, see, e.g., \cite{AwR, Colombo, colombo2016M3AS}, and for the treatment of complex networks, see, e.g., \cite{bretti2014DCDS-S, briani2014NHM, herty, HR} and the book \cite{GPbook}.
 To deal with the case of different vehicles, such as motorcycles, cars, buses, multi-population models were also considered, see \cite{benzoni-colombo2003,wong}.